 The Access to Higher Education Diploma is a qualification which prepares people without traditional qualifications for study at university.
 If you would like to go to university but left school without the qualifications you need, then an Access to HE course could be for you.
-There is no upper-age limit for Access to HE courses, most Access to HE courses can be completed in one year.
-Most courses are part time and students can complete the course in one year, but this does not mean that you will be in college all day throughout the week.
+There is no upper-age limit for Access to HE courses.
+Courses are part time and students can complete the course in one year.

 What will you do?

-The Diploma is made up of a series of modules which are individually graded.
+The Diploma is made up of a series of units which are individually graded.

 Class sessions which involve lectures and demonstrations.
 Interactive learning using IT and the virtual learning environment (VLE).
 Learners are supported and encouraged to develop independent learning techniques.

 All learners will be considered on their individual merits although recent relevant learning at level two is advantageous.
-All applicants will be invited to attend an information session.
-All applicants will be invited to attend an information session.
-A current DBS to allow for work experience to in a relevant setting.
+All applicants will be invited to attend an interview.
+Following this, those interested will be asked to complete a literacy and numeracy test to determine if a place can be offered.

 This qualification is awarded by One Awards.

 Access to H.E. is fully funded with a 19+ Learner Loan